PigCI/pig-ci-rails/README.md

 ### With [PigCI.com](https://pigci.com) - For sharing runs as a team via CI

+_Note: This feature will be deprecated in the future.
+Instead use "Configuring thresholds" to have CI pass/fail._

 You can hookup your project to PigCI.com, this will fail PRs when metric thresholds are exceeded (e.g. your app see a big increase in memory).

 ```ruby